 Until a few months ago, the main police station in central Cambridge used to hold dogs overnight and over the weekend, but that seems to have been stopped, although the council website is still advising people to contact the police about stray dogs.

-"If you find a dog in the evening or at the weekend, you should contact Cambridgeshire Police on 08454 564564.
+"If you find a dog in the evening or at the weekend, you should contact Cambridgeshire Police on 08454 564564.and the police website still says that Parkside police station will accept dogs when no dog warden is available.

 You may be asked to take the dog to the police at Parkside police station, if you are able to do so safely."